readthedocs/readthedocs.org/docs/user/glossary.rst

       Projects have a *default version*, usually the latest stable version of a project.
       The *default version* is the URL that is redirected to when a users loads the `/` URL for your project.

+   discoverability
+      A documentation page is said to be *discoverable* when a user that needs it can find it through various methods:
+      Navigation, searching and cross-references from other pages are the

    Docs as Code
       A term used to describe the workflow of keeping documentation in a Git repository, along with source code.